 Mark speaks to guests from various disciplines within the paranormal,

-supernatural, spiritual, esoteric and occult fields, as they delve into the world
+supernatural, spiritual, esoteric and occult fields, as they delve into the

 A keen artist in any discipline, Mark is inspired by the literary works of Cormac McCarthy and

-Gabriel Garcia Marquez, and the music of the late 1960s in bands such as Led Zeppelin and The Doors, and in the natural world around us, where Mark spend as much of his spare time as he can with his dog, Darwin.
+Gabriel Garcia Marquez, and the music of the late 1960s in bands such as Led Zeppelin and The Doors, and in the natural world around us, where Mark spends as much of his spare time as he can with his dog, Darwin.